-- (a) This needs to be assessed by individual counterparties in cooperation with their third-country counterparties, taking into account the nature of the activities undertaken by the counterparty in question.
-The process and any assumptions made in order to arrive at such a determination should be documented. - (b) If the third country entity is part of a group which also includes NFCs established in the Union, its NFC+ or NFC- status should be assumed to be the same as that of the EU NFCs and this information should be requested from the counterparty.
-If the third country entity is not part of such a group, but benefits from a similar, limited exemption in its own jurisdiction, it may be assumed that the entity would be NFC- were it established in the Union.
+The process and any assumptions made in order to arrive at such a determination should be documented.

+(b) If the third country entity is part of a group which also includes NFCs established in the Union, its NFC+ or NFC- status should be assumed to be the same as that of the EU NFCs and this information should be requested from the counterparty.
+If the third country entity is not part of such a group, but benefits from a similar, limited exemption in its own jurisdiction, it may be assumed that the entity would be NFC- if it were established in the Union.

-If neither of the above holds, the only way to determine the status of such a third country entity would be for it to calculate its group-level position against the EMIR clearing threshold.
-In line with OTC Q&A no. 4, EU counterparties might obtain representations from their third country counterparties detailing the NFC's status.
+If neither of the above holds, the only way to determine the status of such a third country entity would be for it to calculate its group-level position against the EMIR clearing thresholds.

+In line with OTC Q&A no. 4, EU counterparties should obtain representations from their third country counterparties detailing their status.
 The EU counterparty is not expected to conduct verifications of the representations received from the third country entity detailing their status and may rely on such representations unless they are in possession of information which clearly demonstrates that those representations are incorrect.
-If it is not possible to assess what would be counterparty's status under EMIR, firms should assume that their counterparty status is NFC+ and apply EMIR requirement accordingly.
+If it is not possible to assess what would be the counterparty's status under EMIR, firms should assume that their counterparty status is FC+ or NFC+ and apply EMIR requirements accordingly.